 Committing to a contract with a business VoIP provider isn’t easy.
 And it’s understandable you’re concerned about locking yourself into a three-year contract with a business VoIP provider.
 Three years can be a long time if you’re not getting the quality service you signed up for.

-To ensure that, we’re going to break down ten crucial things to consider before signing a three year contract with a business VoIP provider in order to make the most out of your phone system and improve the overall user and customer experience.
+To ensure that, we’re going to break down ten crucial things to consider before signing a three year contract with a business VoIP or virtual PBX provider in order to make the most out of your phone system and improve the overall user and customer experience.

 Like we just said, three years can be a long time if the service you signed up for isn’t meeting your expectations.
 It can also be a costly three years if there’s no way of backing out of a contract.
 Some providers might hit you with cancellation fees like cell phone companies, so it’s imperative to understand what it costs to cancel if need be.